thisdougb/typetastic/README.md

 Main features:
 * No more typos in your screen recordings!
+* Let the bot do your show-and-tell demo, while you focus on your audience
 * Define a list of commands, and replay as often as you like.
 * SSH into other hosts and run stuff.
 * Choose the typing speed, and color the commands for clarity.